apeltzer/eager2-paper/content/benchmarking/benchmarking_server_environment_setup.md

 We will use Singularity as our container system, as this is supported by both nf-core/eager and EAGER v1.
-This requires a little more setup over conda, but it is more robust.
+This requires a little more setup over conda, however it is more robust.

 ```bash
 cd ~